xavier-orcutt/chinle-primarycare-scheduler/README.md

 ## Usage

-A walkthrough of how the internal medicine, family practice, and pediatric schedules were created for August 2025 can be found in `notebooks/august_schedule.ipynb`.
+A walkthrough of how the Internal Medicine, Family Practice, and Pediatric schedules were created for August 2025 can be found in `notebooks/august_schedule.ipynb`.

 ## Directory Architecture